Why are there so many unusual names? Station names on the Ou Main Line [Fukushima, Yamagata, Akita]

 When Ikawa Sakura Station opened in 1996, the town of Ikawa invited "Ikawa Sakura," who had just started elementary school at the time, to visit the town

-Please note that the express trains "Tsugaru" and "Super Tsugaru" and the rapid train "Resort Shirakami" do not stop at Ikawa Sakura Station, so you will need to use a local train or an unnamed rapid train
+Please note that the limited express trains "Tsugaru" and "Super Tsugaru," as well as the rapid train "Resort Shirakami," do not stop at Igawa Sakura Station.
+Therefore, when visiting, youneed to use local trains or unnamed rapid trains.

-the swordsman Miyamoto Musashi, as there is a theory that the surrounding area is the birthplace of the famous swordsman.
+It was named because there is a theory that the area is the birthplace of the swordsman Miyamoto Musashi.

 Japan National Flower Garden<Information>